marinaskevin/Quote_Ranks/README.md

 # Quote Ranks
-A Full-MEAN application where a user can submit quotes, and vote for them.
+A Full-MEAN application where a user can submit quotes and vote for them

 # Instructions